 A hit with locals thanks to its generous dumping of up to 11m of light, dry powder each year.
 The deep, steep terrain off five bowls – Currie Bowl and Polar Peak in particular – and the tree lines make for challenging and enjoyable runs.
 After skiing, you might like to enjoy off-slope activities including dogsledding, snowshoeing and curling.

 This authentic town is in a beautifully remote location in the Teton mountains.
 The legendary routes that make up the resort’s 116km of ski terrain are perfect for advanced skiers looking for an exhilarating challenge.
-Some of the best skiing in the US can be found on extreme runs such as the ‘Steep and Deep Camp’ and Corbet’s Couloir in this resort.
+Some of the best skiing in North America can be found on extreme runs such as the ‘Steep and Deep Camp’ and Corbet’s Couloir in this resort.
 Skiers who would prefer a slightly more gentle week on the mountain are well-catered for with 50% of the resort’s terrain dedicated to beginners and intermediates.

 One of the best ski resorts in the USA, Vail is the ultimate Colorado ski destination.
 Enjoy luxurious hotels, gourmet restaurants and some of the most varied skiing in the USA.
 The snow comes in an abundance, and is typically light, dry and wonderfully powdery.
 Enjoy the three sectors that comprise the ski area – Front Side, Back Bowls and Blue Ski Basin.
 234km of runs unravel down the vast faces of the Rocky Mountains in a combination of high-altitude ridges, super-steep stretches of moguls, cruisy pistes and scenic tree routes.